johnrudge/zdd_algorithms/README.md

 # Create an union of two zdds
 union = zdd.union(zdd1, zdd2)

-# Create .PNG image of the zdd
+# Create .PNG image of the zdd.
+This needs graphviz to be installed!
 zdd.create_image(union)
 ```